skellis46/finger-pointing-moon/case-for-support.md

 >You should describe clearly the research questions, issues or problems that you intend to address.
 What are the issues that you will be exploring in the course of your research?

 This is a research leadership project called _Finger Pointing Moon_.
-It address three key problems to do with what is meant by 'new knowledge' or 'new understandings' in body-based practice-research.
-By _body-based_ I mean artistic-scholarly practices like dance, performance and somatics where the body underpins the practices and the development of new understandings.
+It addresses four fundamental epistemic problems to do with 'new knowledge' or 'new understandings' in body-based practice-research.
+By _body-based_ I mean artistic-scholarly practices like dance and somatics where the body underpins both the practices and the development of new understandings.
 Such practices are predicated on movement, gesture, posture and stillness.

-The three epistemic problems are: 1) The problem of the proxy; 2.
-The problem of what cannot be known; 3) The (old) problem of what can be known.
+The four epistemic problems are: 1) The problem of the proxy; 2.
+The problem of what cannot be known; 3) The problem of what can be known; 4) The problem of generalisability.

 ### 1. The Problem of the Proxy

+Need to ask this as a question.
+That is -- not something I already think/believe.
+Recognise that embody is a term used loosely (can draw on definitions here), but analysis of how it is used, and potentially what is not being said.
+This is a kind of 'meta' or high-level approach.

+objectives:
+    + identity key uses and characteristics of 'embodied knowledge' in artistic-scholarly literature, focusing on dance and somatics
+    + identify and critique any ambiguities/limitations/possibilities in this scholarship

+methods:
+    + traditional scholarship: literature review
+    + traditional scholarship: analysis of materials

+outcomes:
+    + glossary of terms critical to current use of 'embodied knowledge' in artistic-scholarly practices of dance and somatics
+    + annotated bibliography of key references regarding embodiment and embodied knowledge
+    + critical reflection on this analysis published as scholarly journal article

 (comes to stand in for the thing, but it is not the thing) finger pointing moon